rmtheis/language-detection/README.md

+# language-detection

-A fork of a Java language detection library ([language-detection](http://code.google.com/p/language-detection/)).
+A fork of an excellent Java language detection library ([language-detection](http://code.google.com/p/language-detection/)) written by Nakatani Shuyo.

 This project contains the following additional profiles not contained in the original library: